leolee99/CLIP_ITM/README.md

 ## Planning

+* Mixed precision training
-Providing the training and evaluation codes on Flickr30K.
+* Providing the training and evaluation codes on Flickr30K.